11/6/2024

 speaker

 Yeah, maybe I'll take that one.
-And I guess what I would do, Michael, is we would call you back to some of the conversation that we had at the analyst day.
-There's some strong foundation that we see in net revenue retention.
-And I've already talked about it on this call that customer dollar retention is really firm and strong in the high 80s.
-The higher multi-hub customer and the platform adoption that Yamini is talking about really just translates into higher usage of the product and stronger customer retention.
+And I guess what I would do, Michael, is maybe call you back to some of the conversation that we had at the analyst day.
+You know, there's some strong foundation that we see in net revenue retention.
+You know, we talked, and I've already talked about it on this call, that customer dollar retention, you know, is really firm and strong in the high 80s.
+You know, the higher multi-hub customer and the platform adoption that Yamini is talking about really just translates into higher usage of the product and stronger customer retention.
 So that's a nice tailwind for us.
-Downgrades continue to stabilize, as I said, and so that's also a nice tailwind.
-And then the change to or the move to the new Seats-based pricing model should also be a tailwind as we transition the existing install base and as more and more of our customer base gets started on the new Seats-based pricing model.
+Downgrades continues to stabilize, as I said, and so that's also a nice tailwind.
+And then the change to or the move to the new seats-based pricing model should also be a tailwind as we transition the existing install base and as more and more of our customer base gets started on the new seats-based pricing model.
 On the other hand, as you know, we continue to see some headwinds and pressure on the upgrade motions.
 We've been operating in what we would call a value-conscious buying environment for a while.
 It is unpredictable out there as if today is not another example.
 And so it's hard to say when that is going to change, but really that is an ingredient required for us to really see net revenue retention expand from here.

 speaker